laro/Cilia/README.md

 ## Comparison to C++, Cpp2, and Carbon
 Cilia is, in my opinion, a collection of quite obvious ideas, but tastes and opinions differ:
-Carbon and Cpp2 ("C++ syntax 2") are based on the same basic idea, a new syntax with C++ interoperability, but both with a syntax more resembling Rust than C++, with a `name: Type` syntax.
+Carbon and Cpp2 ("C++ syntax 2") are based on the same basic idea, a new syntax with C++ interoperability, but both with a syntax more resembling Rust than C++.
+I like many aspects especially of Cpp2, but not its `name: Type` syntax.

 - Cilia
     - `Int`, `Int32`, `Int64`, `Float`
     - `Int x = 42`